 How can you customize a DKIM signature?

-- Domain(s) used in the From Address.
+- Your Sending Domains, which are the Domain(s) used in the From Address.

 - If you use more than one From Address, please provide all of the domains and designate which one is the default or most used domain.